 You can’t increase FDIC insurance by dividing funds in the same ownership category among different accounts.
-The type of account—whether checking, savings, CD, or outstanding official check, such as a cashier's check or other form of deposit—has no bearing on the amount of insurance coverage.
+The type of account–whether checking, savings, CD, or outstanding cashier’s check or other form of deposit–has no bearing on the amount of insurance coverage.
 So, having $250,000 in both a single ownership savings account and a single ownership CD, doesn’t result in more than $250,000 total insurance coverage.

 How is FDIC insurance calculated for my family’s living trust?

-Accounts in the name of a living trust—often referred to as testamentary, payable on death or revocable trusts—are insured separately from any individual or jointly-owned funds of the owner(s).
+Accounts in the name of a living trust–often referred to as testamentary, payable on death or revocable trusts–are insured separately from any individual or jointly–owned funds of the owner(s).
 For the purposes of FDIC–insurance coverage, a beneficiary is defined as a living natural person, charity (valid under IRS rules), or non–profit organization (valid under IRS rules).
 Assuming all FDIC requirements are met, the funds are insured to $250,000 for each eligible beneficiary.
 See the following example.

 The Family Trust Owners: Owner 1 and Owner 2 Beneficiaries: Beneficiary 1 and Beneficiary 2 Owner 1 in trust for Beneficiary 1* $250,000 Owner 1 in trust for Beneficiary 2* $250,000 Owner 2 in trust for Beneficiary 1* $250,000 Owner 2 in trust for Beneficiary 2* $250,000

-For other possible ways to increase your FDIC deposit insurance, check with a Zions Bank representative, or ask for the FDIC brochure, “Your Insured Deposits.”
+For other possible ways to increase your FDIC deposit insurance, check with a Zions Bank representative or ask for the FDIC brochure, “Your Insured Deposit”.